Free City

 Clickable Prototype

-With that, my teammate and I designed the latest clickable prototype which allows users to complete three tasks:
+With that, I designed the latest clickable prototype which allows users to complete three tasks:

 1. Onboarding